viamrobotics/docs/docs/tutorials/projects/guardian.md

 ---
-title: "Program a Guardian to Track Humans and Pets Using a Pi, Camera, and Servo"
+title: "Program a Guardian to Track Pets Using a Pi, Camera, and Servo"
 linkTitle: "Security Guardian"
 weight: 50
 type: "docs"